Pasar al contenido principal

 Llame al Departamento de Cambio Extranjero al 626-279-3235 para conocer la tasa más actual.

-bar graph shows overnight changes in major currencies around the world
+Bar graph shows overnight changes in major currencies around the world

 Esta actualización del mercado es preparada por Cathay Bank con fines informativos y no constituye un anuncio legal, fiscal ni asesoramiento sobre inversiones, ni debe considerarse una garantía o promesa de futuros movimientos ni tendencias de tasas de cambio.
 Esta información se proporciona sin considerar los objetivos específicos, las situaciones o necesidades financieras de ningún destinatario.
 Cathay Bank no realiza ninguna declaración ni ofrece garantías acerca de la exactitud, completitud o adecuación de esta actualización del mercado.